Sglang

 • Multi-node and multi-GPU inference

-• Structured output and sampling parameters
+• Structured output sampling

 • Community support on GitHub, Slack, Discord